 Homestead is a very small borough located in the state of Pennsylvania.
 With a population of 2,852 people and just one neighborhood, Homestead is the 511th largest community in Pennsylvania.
-Homestead has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Homestead has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Homestead isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Homestead are a mix of both white- and blue-collar jobs.
 Overall, Homestead is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Homestead who work in healthcare suport services (14.45%), sales jobs (13.91%), and office and administrative support (8.36%).